matejmatuska/vut-masters-thesis/README.md

 ## Usage
+The transformation from PCAPs to CSVs and the cleaning of the dataset is done in two steps to allow rerunning the cleaning step without having to reprocess the PCAPs:

 ### `process_dataset.sh`
-Process PCAPs into CSVs using ipfixprobe, set the
+Process PCAPs into CSVs using ipfixprobe

 Usage: `./process_dataset.sh <pcap_dataset> <output_dir>`
 - `<pcap_dataset>`: Path to the directory containing subdirectories for each family that contain the PCAPs